 If you have any questions that come up while you’re reviewing the documents, ask about these quickly.
 You don’t want to leave unresolved questions for closing day.

-- Receive your closing documents.
-And there is a lot of paperwork so come prepared to keep it organized.
+- Receive your closing documents: There’s a lot of paperwork, so come prepared to keep it organized.

-At least three-days before you close, you’ll receive a Closing Disclosure.
+At least 3 days before you close, you’ll receive a Closing Disclosure.
 The Closing Disclosure includes your detailed loan information, which you’ll want to compare with your Loan Estimate to make sure everything looks correct.
-It includes things like your loan amount, interest rate, services you’re paying for, and costs you’ll need to pay at closing.

 The remainder of the documents will be reviewed and signed during closing.
 These documents are:

-- Initial Escrow Disclosure: This form breaks down what your monthly escrow payments are and how it’s calculated.
+- Initial escrow disclosure: This form breaks down your monthly escrow.

-- Right to Cancel: You’ll only see this form if you’re refinancing.
-It details the rules for the three-day cancellation period you’re entitled to after you sign your refinancing documents.
+- Right to cancel: You’ll only see this form if you’re refinancing.
+It details the rules for the 3-day cancellation period you’re entitled to after you sign your refinancing documents.